 Radiation damage can occur quite easily in modern society.
 Many chemicals and tasks can place you in the pathway of harmful radiation.
 Too much exposure to radiation can cause illness and injury.
 If you have been exposed to radiation, you may have a claim for your damages.

-Free Radioactive Overexposure Case Evaluation: If you or a loved one has developed new cancer tumors or suffered any severe injury due to excessive radiation as a patient, you should contact our law firm immediately.
-You may be entitled to compensation by filing a lawsuit and we can help.
+Free Radioactive Overdose Lawsuit Evaluation: If you or a loved one has developed new cancer tumors or suffered any severe injury due to excessive radiation as a patient, you should contact our law firm immediately.
+You may be entitled to compensation by filing a lawsuit and our lawyers can help.

 What’s the problem?